Brayden Point: Tampa Bay Lightning (2016–present)

 The 2024–25 season saw Point record a team-leading 42 goals along with 40 assists for 82 points in 77 games, while taking only seven penalty minutes, the fewest among players who finished in the top 50 in league scoring.
+He also recorded two goals and no assists for two points in the 2025 playoffs as the Lightning wwwre defeated by the Panthers in five games for a second consecutive year and third consecutive first round exit altogether.
 He was named a Lady Byng Trophy finalist for the second time, ultimately ceding the award to Kopitar once more.

+On January 12, 2026, Point sustained a significant leg/knee injury in a 5–1 win over the Philadelphia Flyers as a result from getting tangled up with Flyers’ defenseman Cam York, resulting in him missing the next 11 games for the Lightning and the 2026 Winter Olympics.
+He ultimately finished the 2025–26 season with 18 goals and 32 assists for 50 points in 63 contests.
+He also was limited to just a goal and no assists for one point in all seven games in the 2026 playoffs as the Lightning suffered a fourth consecutive first round loss, this time to the Montreal Canadiens in seven games.

 International play

-As a 16-year-old, he was named an alternate captain for fifth place Canada Pacific in the 2013 World U-17 Hockey Challenge.
-As a 17-year-old, Point was chosen to compete with the Canadian U-18 squad at the 2013 Ivan Hlinka Memorial Tournament where he won a gold medal and MVP honours, and he also helped Team Canada capture the bronze medal at the 2014 IIHF World U18 Championships.

-Brayden was also named to the Team Canada roster that captured a gold medal at the 2015 IIHF U20 World Junior Championships.
+As a 16-year-old, Point was named an alternate captain for fifth place Canada Pacific in the 2013 World U-17 Hockey Challenge.
+As a 17-year-old, he was chosen to compete with the Canadian U-18 squad at the 2013 Ivan Hlinka Memorial Tournament where he won a gold medal and MVP honours, and he also helped Team Canada capture the bronze medal at the 2014 IIHF World U18 Championships.
+He was subsequently part of the Team Canada roster that captured a gold medal at the 2015 World Junior Ice Hockey Championship.

 On April 12, 2017, Point was named to Canada's men's national ice hockey team for the 2017 IIHF World Championship.
 On May 21, 2017, Point earned a silver medal with Team Canada when they were defeated by Team Sweden 2–1.

+Point was part of Team Canada's roster for the 4 Nations Face-Off in February 2025, the first international tournament with full NHL participation since 2016.
+Canada defeated the United States to win the championship.
+He was subsequently named to the Canadian team to compete at the 2026 Winter Olympics.
+However, Point withdrew from the team shortly before the tournament due to a knee injury, and was replaced by Seth Jarvis.